johanglarsson/code-examples/java/spring-jpa-service/README.md

 ## Liquibase migration scripts

 I chose to test using XML migration scripts.
-They are located at classpath com/samples/jpa/recipies/changelog.
+They are located at classpath changelog.

 The master script is db.changelog-master.xml which is the one executing the migrations.